Skip to Main Content

 Yountville's restaurant density relative to its population is unusual by any measure.
 A town of roughly three thousand permanent residents supports a dining scene that draws visitors from San Francisco, the broader Bay Area, and international markets.
 The result is a range of formats operating simultaneously: the white-tablecloth rooms, the wine-bar adjacents, and the casual mid-tier that includes spots like Bistro Jeanty, La Calenda, and Bottega Napa Valley.
 Addendum competes in neither the formal nor the bistro tier.
 Its counter-service structure, outdoor setting, and barbecue focus place it in a narrower category that has few direct peers in the immediate area.

 For visitors building a multi-day Yountville itinerary, Addendum functions as a useful counterweight to the rooms that require advance planning and significant per-head spend.
 Options like Lucy Restaurant & Bar and R+D Kitchen offer their own takes on the valley's casual register, but neither lands in quite the same format category.
-The our full Yountville restaurants guide maps the broader range if you are calibrating across a longer stay.
+The broader Yountville restaurants guide maps the wider range if you are calibrating across a longer stay.

 The Broader American Barbecue-Fine Dining Overlap